 In this post you have read some spring plans but, if on the contrary you will make the trip in another season, I leave you the guides of the best things to do in summer in Rome, what to see and what to do in autumn in Rome and what to do in winter in Rome.

-To sum up, compare the different times to visit Rome
+In summary, compare the different times to visit Rome

 - December - March